 Expenses When Buying a House 2026: Complete Guide from Title Deed Fee to Commission

-Buying a house in Turkey requires a budget planning that goes far beyond the listing price.
-Considering title deed fees, real estate agent commission, insurance, and bank expenses altogether, the total additional cost can go up to 5% to 10% of the property value.
-In this guide, we have clearly detailed all these items with the current figures for 2026.
+Buying a house in Turkey requires budget planning that goes far beyond the listed price.
+Considering title deed fees, real estate agent commissions, insurance, and bank expenses altogether, the total additional cost can rise up to 5% to 10% of the property value.
+In this guide, we have clearly outlined all items with up-to-date 2026 figures.

 What Are the Expenses Paid When Buying a House?

-The expenses incurred when buying a house consist of title deed fees, revolving fund fees, real estate agent commission, appraisal fees, DASK insurance, and credit expenses, if any.
+Expenses encountered when buying a house consist of title deed fees, revolving fund fees, real estate agent commissions, appraisal fees, DASK insurance, and credit expenses (if any).
 All of these items must be paid in cash before the title deed transfer is completed.

-The property value is the resale price of the residential property, which forms the basis of the transaction and on which all other costs are calculated.
-All other expenses (title deed fees, commission, etc.) are determined proportionally based on this figure.
+The house value is the property sales price that forms the basis of the buying and selling transaction, on top of which all other expenses are calculated.
+All other costs (title deed fees, commissions, etc.) are determined proportionally based on this figure.

-The value declared to the land registry cannot be lower than the property tax (fair market) value determined by the municipality.
-Since the property tax bases have risen significantly as of 2026, an under-declaration can lead to serious tax penalties.
-Looking at other critical points to consider when buying a house before determining the property value will protect you from surprise expenses.
+The value declared to the title deed office cannot be below the real estate tax (fair market) value determined by the municipality.
+Since real estate tax bases have risen significantly as of 2026, serious tax penalties may be faced in case of low declarations.
+Checking other critical points to consider when buying a home before determining the property price will protect you from surprise expenses.

 Expense Item | Rate / Amount | Paying Party |